We are CLOSED until March 26th, 2018.

-THE RIGHT HEIGHT: when your heel is on the pedal center your leg
+THE RIGHT HEIGHT: when your heel is over the pedal axis your leg

 is fully extended.
-When pedaling normally your leg is almost fully extended
+When pedaling normally with the ball of the foot your

-Make sure the pedal is level and parallel to the ground.
+Make sure the saddle is leveled and parallel to the ground.

 Images from "La bicyclette" by Jean Corbeil, Éditions de l'homme,